oferguez/oferguez.github.io/README.md

 - [x] refactor sources selection, so it will generate the check box list of sources automatically
 - [x] in the result also specify from what sources were the words found in
 - [ ] about dialog w build info etc
-- [x] rate calc & matrix
+- [x] rate calc & matrix with color modes and cell selection
+- [x] rate calc localStorage persistence
-- [x] letter seletor count
+- [x] letter selector count (specify how many times a letter must appear)
 - [ ] letter selector validation
 - [ ] unit tests & CI
+- [ ] refactor monolithic HebrewMatcher

 ## Features

 - **Landing Page**: Clean, responsive design showcasing available web apps
-- **Hebrew Pattern Matcher**: Search Hebrew words using pattern matching with wildcards
+- **Hebrew Pattern Matcher**: Advanced Hebrew word search with pattern matching, letter constraints, and frequency requirements
+- **Win Rate Calculator**: Gaming statistics calculator with interactive matrix visualization
 - **Modular Architecture**: Easy to add new web apps to the collection

 ## Quick Start